Trump Wins Second Term as President With Long Coattails; GOP Retakes Senate, While Control of House Is Unclear

 AP/Julia Demaree Nikhinson

-President Trump, November 6, 2024, at West Palm Beach, Florida.
+President Trump on November 6, 2024 at West Palm Beach, Florida.
 AP/Julia Demaree Nikhinson

-Trump was leading in the vote tallies in Michigan and Wisconsin, two swing states that have not been called yet by the AP.
+Trump took Wisconsin, according to the Associated Press, putting him over the 270 electoral college votes needed to win.
 Earlier in the night, Trump was declared the winner in North Carolina and Georgia, which made it much harder for Vice President Harris to chart a winning path in the Electoral College.

 Speaking to supporters at a conference hall at West Palm Beach, Florida, early Wednesday morning, Trump declared victory and said Tuesday’s results represented the “greatest political movement of all time.”